-John Williams RUS / Shutterstock.com Smoke Detector Recycle with E-Waste Illegal in Garbage & Drains Paper Shredding Event Saturday, June 2, 2018 More Info Get Reminder John Williams RUS / Shutterstock.com Find out how to recycle e-waste John Williams RUS / Shutterstock.com Batteries Are Hazardous Waste Remove batteries from the smoke detector because they are hazardous waste.
+John Williams RUS / Shutterstock.com Smoke Detector Alternative ways to recycle Illegal in Garbage & Drains Recycle with E-Waste Household Hazardous Waste Drop-off Event Saturday, April 18, 2020 More Info Get Reminder John Williams RUS / Shutterstock.com John Williams RUS / Shutterstock.com Batteries Are Hazardous Waste Remove batteries from the smoke detector because they are hazardous waste.
 Then dispose of the smoke detector separately.
 Find out how to dispose of batteries.
 Return Radioactive Detectors to Manufacturer Ionization smoke detectors emit small amounts of radioactive material, and can be identified by their warning labels.
 Return these to the manufacturer by mail.
 Find out from the US Postal Service how to return these detectors.
 Photoelectric Detectors Are E-Waste Photoelectric detectors will not have a warning label, so dispose of these detectors as e-waste.
+Alternative Ways to Recycle Recycle Your Smoke Detector If you wish to recycle your old smoke detectors, there is one program that will do so, run by Curie Environmental Services.
+It costs as little as $8 plus shipping to recycle one old smoke detector.
 Did You Know?
 Safety Advantages of Different Detectors Smoke detectors sense smoke and flame differently, which give them their own advantages.
 The U.S. Fire Administration recommends that you have one of each type at your home.
 Ionization smoke detectors are the type that sense a fast-moving, flaming fire more quickly, while photoelectric detectors are more sensitive to slow, smoky fire.